Alejogb1/job-board/blog-data/blur-barcode-image-processing.md

 I've worked on some image processing projects that lasted days because of the iterative methods so I know very well the cons of that.
 For the implementation I will not include the code because the code is lengthy and it would require a lot of libraries but Richardson Lucy algorithm is well documented and implemented in many image processing libraries such as scikit-image or in Matlab.

-Okay So far we talked about the blurring methods and the deblurring methods but one of the most important parts of your workflow is the preprocessing before the actual deblurring and depending on how bad your images are you may need this more than the deblurring itself.
+ So far we talked about the blurring methods and the deblurring methods but one of the most important parts of your workflow is the preprocessing before the actual deblurring and depending on how bad your images are you may need this more than the deblurring itself.

 Preprocessing can often do wonders before applying any deblurring technique First thing is often good to do a grayscale conversion if you are not working with monochrome images.
 You can get a better contrast with your grayscale images if you normalize the values to get more detail on the barcode.
 Also you can try edge enhancement using methods such as Unsharp Masking.
 This technique can make edges sharper and more visible but be careful using it you may over-sharpen and introduce artifacts that can affect badly to your barcode reading.